Consumer medicine information

 4.4 Special Warnings and Precautions for Use

 DBL Acetylcysteine Injection Concentrate should be used with caution in asthma or where there is a history of bronchospasm.
-It should also be used with caution with patients with a past history of oesophageal varices and peptic ulceration (acetylcysteine induced vomiting may increase the risk of haemorrhage).
+It should also be used with caution with patients with a past history of oesophageal varices and peptic ulcer (acetylcysteine induced vomiting may increase the risk of haemorrhage).

 Acetylcysteine is not compatible with rubber and some metals, particularly, iron, copper and nickel.
 DBL Acetylcysteine Injection Concentrate can be used satisfactorily with silicone rubber and plastic.